 (c) focus some of its policy dialogues, analyses and recommendations, standards, and capacity-building on addressing crisis mitigation through innovation policies and public-private partnership infrastructure projects that can facilitate innovations and develop infrastructure to make economies more resilient and sustainable.

-6. This work will help member States make progress to achieving SDGs 8, 9, 12 and 17 and contribute to promoting the transition to the circular economy and sustainable use of natural resources7.
-The above-mentioned work is expected to result in:
+6. This work will help member States make progress to achieving SDGs 8, 9, 12 and 17 and contribute to promoting the transition to the circular economy and sustainable use of natural resources, and digital and green transformations for sustainable development.

+7. The above-mentioned work is expected to result in:

 (a) improved design of innovation-related policies and institutions in member States to harness the power of innovation for sustainable development, and support for national innovation policy reforms, including options for policies and regulatory frameworks to support innovation in areas critical for resilience and COVID-19 recovery; and